joelek/overdrive/readme.md

 # Overdrive

 Utility for interfacing with optical drives.
-Written for the Windows platform.

 ## Different CD-ROM formats